kaibruijn/BERT_GRU_Sentiment/README.md

 # Baselines (SVM, Logistic Regression and Linear Regression)
 Sentiment Analysis using traditional machine learning methods for Language Technology Project at University of Groningen

+FOR SVM AND LOGISTIC REGRESSION
 Run (train + test):
-Simply run [baseline].py, where [baseline] is replaced with either 'svm', 'linear_regression' or 'logistic_regression'.
+Simply run [baseline].py, where [baseline] is replaced with either 'svm' or 'logistic_regression'.

 Change data:
 read_data_baselines.py provides possible data sets.
 For this, simply change read_data() in [baseline].py.

+FOR LINEAR REGRESSION
+Run (train + test):
+Simply run linreg_dutch_book_reviews.py or linreg_imdb_movie_reviews.py.

+FOR SVM, LOGISTIC REGRESSION AND LINEAR REGRESSION
 If you want to train on the binary sentiment analysis task and test on multiclass sentiment analysis, run trainbinary_testmulti_[baseline]_multiclass_movies, where [baseline] is replaced with a traditional method.
 Here, the read_data() cannot be changed.

 A basic simpletransformers [1] implementation using 'bert-base-cased' with default settings is also added as a baseline.
 It can be run on the IMDB Movie data set using simpletransformer_imdb.py